camartinezbu/cookiecutter-r-project/README.md

   - ETL (extract, transform, load) scripts for reading in source data, cleaning and standardizing it to prepare for analysis go here.
     - Multiple ETL files are numbered sequentially.
     - Joins are included in ETL process.
+- `notebooks`
+  - Any R Markdown files go here.
+- `references`
+  - Data dictionaries, manuals, and all other exploratory materials.
 - `reports`
   - Generated analysis as HTML, PDF, LaTeX, etc.
-- `references`
-  - Data dictionaries, manuals, and all other exploratory materials.
 - `viz`
   - Graphics and visualization development specific work should go here.
     - Multiple viz files are numbered sequentially.